Senior Friendly Vacation Spots for Outdoor Lovers

 When it comes to vacationing, millions of Americans flock to national parks and historic destinations to enjoy a change of scenery and spend time outdoors in some of the most beautiful natural landscapes in the country.
-If you're planning a vacation where you can spend your days outside walking, hiking, biking or exercising, you should look for a destination that offers a range of activities and is senior friendly.
+Looking for senior friendly vacation spots can seem like a feat.
+If you’re planning a vacation where you can spend your days outside walking, hiking, biking or exercising, you should look for a destination that offers a range of activities and is senior friendly.

 Regardless of where you go, investing in travelers insurance is the best way to protect your finances during a trip.
 If your flight is canceled or severe weather impedes your stay, you can be confident you won’t lose your money with travelers insurance.
 Coverage for your vacation can even include protection in case of a medical issue that stops you from going.

 Here are some of the top senior friendly outdoor vacation destinations to visit in the U.S.:

 Active seniors are bound to love Portland, Oregon, a city largely considered one of America’s most bike-friendly areas.
 With miles of public paths for biking, hiking and exploring, you can take advantage of the natural habitat just outside the city.
 If you’re into golfing, Portland also has some great courses and boasts two of the top 75 public golf courses according to Golf Digest.
 Within the city, you can check out the Portland Japanese Garden, the International Rose Test Garden and the Oregon Zoo.
 Not to mention the fact that there is plenty of great shopping in this town, too.
 Mount Hood is a popular destination for skiing, snowboarding and snowshoeing and is close to Portland.
 Whether you’re looking to hike in the woods or the mountains, bike through city streets or breathtaking trails or just spend time enjoying life in a vibrant and eclectic city, Portland can offer a wide range of outdoor opportunities for seniors.